harel/metatron/README.rst

         }
     }

-Run from the command line
+Can run from the command line
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 ::